Multitec-UA/pimp_my_ubuntu/README.md

 An automated setup script for fresh Ubuntu 24.04 installations.
 This tool helps you quickly set up your Ubuntu system with your preferred software and configurations.

+YOU DO NOT NEED TO CLONE THIS REPOSITORY!
+USE THE FOLLOWING CURL COMMANDS

 ## Features

 - 🛠️🔄 With this public script you can install custom software in you Linux distribution based on Debian (Ubuntu Recomended)